faraheloumi/FruitVision-AI-Powered-Fruit-Counting-Classification-with-Docker-Containerization-and-Terraform/README.md

 ## About The Project

 This application leverages artificial intelligence to accurately count the number of fruits on a tree from images.
 It is designed to aid researchers and agricultural professionals by simplifying the process of yield estimation and crop management, thus providing valuable insights for agricultural decisions.

+This is a project by Farah Elloumi & Hiba Daoud realized for their end-of-year project at the Higher School of Communications at Tunis (SUP'COM).

 <br/>
 <div style="display:flex;flex-direction:column;justify-content:canter;" align="center">